Skip to main content

 Supporting the Whole System

 To counteract this, a comprehensive TRT protocol includes ancillary medications.
 Gonadorelin, a synthetic form of GnRH, is often prescribed.
-Administered via subcutaneous injections a few times a week, it directly stimulates the to continue producing LH and FSH, thereby maintaining natural testicular function and size.
+Administered via subcutaneous injections a few times a week, it directly stimulates the pituitary gland to continue producing LH and FSH, thereby maintaining natural testicular function and size.

 Another critical component is managing the potential for testosterone to convert into estrogen through a process called aromatization.
 While some estrogen is necessary for male health, excessive levels can lead to side effects such as water retention and gynecomastia.
 Anastrozole, an aromatase inhibitor, is an oral medication taken to block this conversion, keeping estrogen levels in a healthy balance.